 See the impact of contributing securities with long-term appreciation, with the Fidelity Charitable securities donation calculator.

 While donating appreciated securities typically eliminates long-term capital gains exposure, you are limited to 30% of your adjusted gross income (AGI) for deducting contributions of long-term appreciated securities.
 This is sufficient for most people, but there are some years when you might benefit from a larger current year deduction.
-In those select situations, you may choose to supplement a charitable gift of securities with a charitable contribution of cash so that the maximum charitable contribution deduction limit of 60% of your AGI may be claimed.
+In those select situations, you may choose to supplement a charitable gift of securities with a charitable contribution of cash.
 This strategic combination of giving is an opportunity to reduce your taxable income.

 Fidelity Investments customers can use the Fidelity Charitable Appreciated Securities Tool to help find the most highly appreciated securities from your portfolio.

 Whatever assets you choose to give, consider a donor-advised fund.
 It's a simple, tax-effective way to dedicate money to charitable giving: you make a donation of cash or other assets, become eligible to take a tax deduction for your charitable gift since the donor-advised fund is a program of a public charity, then recommend which qualified charities you'd like to support.
 The timing is flexible, as are the number of charitable causes you support: as many as you like.
 A donor-advised fund, like the Giving Account at Fidelity Charitable, offers another bonus: the opportunity to recommend how your contribution is invested for potential tax-free growth, possibly providing additional charitable support in the long run.

 Establishing a donor-advised fund before you retire is an easy, tax-efficient way to make charitable giving a priority in retirement.
 And there’s potential for a more immediate benefit as well: substantially offsetting your current taxes.